 Source: Soil and many kinds of trees and plants.
 Harmful Effects to Humans: Not studied.

-Source: Soil, decaying plant substrates, decomposing cellulose (hay, straw), leaf litter, and seeds; water-damaged sheetrock, paper, ceiling tiles, wallpaper, and insulation backing etc..
-Known to produce toxins in the presence of acute moisture and cellulose rich substrates inside the buildings.
-Harmful Effects to Humans: One species; S.chartarum var. atra is known as toxigenic among animals eating contaminated straw.
+Source: Soil, decaying plant substrates, decomposing cellulose (hay, straw), leaf litter, and seeds; water-damaged sheetrock, paper, ceiling tiles, wallpaper, and insulation backing etc. Known to produce toxins in the presence of acute moisture and cellulose rich substrates inside the buildings.
+Harmful Effects to Humans: One species; S. chartarum var. atra is known as toxigenic among animals eating contaminated straw.
 It does not grow at human body temperature therefore not clearly associated with human infection.
-Therefore our knowledge of human pathogenecity is still restricted to research level for this fungus.
-A few cases of stachybotrys mycotoxicosis have been reported as human toxicosis resulting into skin infections, cough, rhinitis, nosebleeds, itching or burning sensation in mouth, throat, nasal passages and eyes, cold and flu symptoms, headache, general malaise, fever.
+Therefore, our knowledge of human pathogenicity is still restricted to research level for this fungus.
+A few cases of Stachybotrys mycotoxicosis have been reported as human toxicosis resulting into skin infections, cough, rhinitis, nosebleeds, itching or burning sensation in mouth, throat, nasal passages and eyes, cold and flu symptoms, headache, general malaise, fever.

 Source: Soil, wood, decaying vegetation.
 Some species found on leaves are plant pathogens.
 Harmful Effects to Humans: Hay fever, asthma.